-LEAVING SCHOOL EARLY: All students who need to leave school early must be released through and signed out in the front office by a parent/guardian.
+All students who need to leave school early must be released through and signed out in the front office by a parent/guardian.
 Requests for a student to leave early must be communicated by a parent/guardian to the office as far in advance as possible.
 Teachers will not release students directly from the classrooms.
-The period of time just before regular dismissal (3:00-3:15pm) is a very busy time in both the classrooms and office; kindly reserve your requests for early dismissal to extraordinary situations.
+Kindly reserve your requests for early dismissal to extraordinary situations.